1966 Liberty Bowl: Miami

 The ninth-ranked Hurricanes boasted a 7–2–1 regular-season record, including wins over three teams that played in New Year's bowl games--Southern California (Rose), Georgia (Cotton), and Florida (Orange).
 The Hurricanes were led on the field by three-time All-American lineback Ted Hendricks, who would later go on to a Hall of Fame career in the National Football League.
 Off the field, the Hurricanes were coached by Charlie Tate, who would head the Hurricanes football team until 1970.

 Game summary

 The game kicked off in frigid 36 F weather, and from the beginning, defense dominated.
-In the first half, VPI held Miami to just 16 yards of total offense.
+In the first half, Virginia Tech held Miami to just 16 yards of total offense.
 On the opposite side of the ball, Miami set bowl game records for fewest rushing yards allowed and fewest first downs allowed.
-VPI got the first big break of the game after blocking Miami's first punt of the game.
-Taking over at the Miami 21-yard line, it took VPI just five plays to march into the end zone for an early 7–0 lead.
-The teams battled to a stalemate for the rest of the first half, and VPI went into halftime still clinging to a 7–0 lead.
+Virginia Tech got the first big break of the game after blocking Miami's first punt of the game.
+Taking over at the Miami 21-yard line, it took Virginia Tech just five plays to march into the end zone for an early 7–0 lead.
+The teams battled to a stalemate for the rest of the first half, and Virginia Tech went into halftime still clinging to a 7–0 lead.